Views of Kanye West: Politics

 West previously stated he would have voted for Trump had he voted.
 In February 2017, however, West deleted all his tweets about Trump in purported dislike of the new president's policies, particularly the travel ban.
 West reiterated his support for Donald Trump in April 2018 in a text to Ebro Darden where he said "I love Donald Trump ...
 I love Donald Trump."
 West also posted a picture wearing a Make America Great Again hat alongside a series of tweets defending President Trump.
 Trump later retweeted several of West's tweets.

 Following his return to Twitter in April 2018, West tweeted "I love the way Candace Owens thinks."
 The tweet was met with controversy among some of West's fans.

-In May 2018, West said in an interview with radio host Charlamagne tha God that he had been asked by a friend "What makes George Bush any more racist than Trump?"
+In May 2018, West said in an interview with radio host Charlamagne tha God that he had been asked by a friend "What makes George Bush any more racist than Trump?".
 This was possibly alluding to his previous controversial condemnation of Bush as not caring about black people.
 West said "racism isn't the deal-breaker for me.
 If that was the case, I wouldn't live in America."

+In the same interview, West expressed admiration for Bernie Sanders and his policies, saying "the Ye version [of a presidential campaign] would be the Trump campaign with maybe the Bernie Sanders principles.
+That would be my mix and stuff."
+In a 2020 interview with Nick Cannon, West revealed he wanted to meet with Joe Biden and Bernie Sanders, but was denied by Sanders.

 On October 11, 2018, West visited the Oval Office for a meeting with President Trump to discuss a range of issues.
 He and several other musicians watched Trump sign the Music Modernization Act.
-Later in October 2018, West and his wife visited the president of Uganda, Yoweri Museveni, a noted Trump supporter, who said they held "fruitful discussions" about promoting tourism and the arts.
+Later in October 2018, West and his wife visited the pro-Trump president of Uganda, Yoweri Museveni, who said they held "fruitful discussions" about promoting tourism and the arts.

 In 2018, West expressed support for gun rights, saying "the problem is illegal guns.
 Illegal guns is the problem, not legal guns.
 We have the right to bear arms".
-West remarks received support from the National Rifle Association.
+West's remarks received support from the National Rifle Association of America (NRA).